Showdown (sport)

+Showdown is a sport for persons who are blind and have a vision impairment, considered equivalent to air hockey, or table tennis, with rules governed by the International Blind Sports Federation.
+It is also played by sighted players, but they are not allowed to participate in the IBSA tournaments.
+In the US it may be called power showdown, and Australia has an adaptation called swish.

 Equipment

 The sport is comparatively inexpensive to start up, requires minimal maintenance, and can be played in a room the size of a classroom.
-The only equipment needed is the specially designed table, two paddles, a special ball into which BBs have been inserted to make it audible, opaque goggles, and a glove to protect the batting hand.
+The only equipment needed is the specially designed table, two paddles, and a special ball into which BBs have been inserted to make it audible.
 The table can be disassembled and stored away after play if necessary.

-How to play the game
+The players have to wear eye protection, to ensure that they won't be able to see the ball, and a glove to protect the batting hand.

+Rules

-The game is played by 2 players, on a rectangular table with a centre board screen, and goal pockets on either short sides.
+The game is played by two players, on a rectangular table with a centre board screen, and goal pockets on either short side.
 The objective of the game is to bat the ball across the table, under the centreboard screen, into the opponent's goal, while the opponent tries to prevent this from happening.
-The players have to wear eye protection, to ensure that they won't be able to see the ball.

 Play is always initiated with a serve.
 To serve correctly, players must hit the ball so that it bounces off the side wall of the table exactly once, before passing under the centre screen.
-If not performed correctly, 1 point will be awarded to the opponent.
+If not performed correctly, one point will be awarded to the opponent.
 Each player serves two times in a row.
-A player scores two points for a goal and one point when their opponent hits the ball into the screen, hits the ball off the table, touches the ball with the bat or the batting hand within the goal area, touches the ball with anything but the bat, or traps or stops the ball for more than 2 seconds, making the ball inaudible for the opponent.
+A player scores two points for a goal and one point when their opponent hits the ball into the screen, hits the ball off the table, touches the ball with the bat or the batting hand within the goal area, touches the ball with anything but the bat, or traps or stops the ball for more than two seconds, making the ball inaudible for the opponent.
 One point is also awarded to the opponent if a player touches their eye protection without first asking permission.

-Matches are usually played in 3 sets, best of 2 wins.
-The first player to reach 11 points, leading by 2 or more points wins the set.
-The exceptions are semifinals, and finals where best of 3 sets wins.
 Players will change sides after each set in match play.
-In the last set of the match the players will switch sides after 6 points are scored by 1 player or after half of stop time has expired.
+In the last set of the match the players will switch sides after six points are scored by one player or after half of stop time has expired.
 Spectators must be quiet during play, so as not to interfere with the players ability to hear the ball.
 Cheering is however allowed after the referee has whistled.

+Matches are usually played in three sets; best of two wins.
+The first player to reach 11 points, leading by two or more points wins the set.
+The exceptions are semifinals, and finals where best of three sets wins.

+At sanctioned tournaments, referees must be certified by IBSA, with the approved balls manufactured in Denmark.

 History

-In the 1960s, Joe Lewis, a totally blind Canadian, wanted to find a sport specifically designed so that individuals with visual impairments or blindness could play without sighted assistance.
-He ended up inventing the game of Showdown, which now is played by the visually impaired, as well as by the sighted, all over the world.
-Over the years, Patrick York, a totally blind, Canadian athlete, has collaborated with Lewis on refinements to the rules and equipment.
-Additional rules have evolved from different parts of the world to make the game what it is today.